PanDAWMS/panda-docs/docs/source/client/prun.rst

 .. prompt:: bash

- prun --exec "pwd; ls; echo Hello-world > myout.txt" --outDS user.hoge.`uuidgen` --nJos 3 --output myout.txt
+ prun --exec "pwd; ls; echo Hello-world > myout.txt" --outDS user.hoge.`uuidgen` --nJobs 3 --output myout.txt

 where ``--exec`` takes the execution string which is executed on remote computing resources, and ``--outDS`` takes the basename of the output collection.